PUBNATIVE MOBILE PUBLISHER AD OPTIMIZATION AGREEMENT TERMS AND CONDITIONS

 4.10 Where prepayment is agreed, Publisher is entitled to invoice PubNative upon campaign start.
 In any event, Publisher is only entitled to the remuneration determined in accordance with sections 4.1 – 4.9 above.
 Therefore, Publisher will pay back any overpaid amounts immediately at PubNative’s request.
 PubNative shall be entitled to set off such amounts against any claims Publisher may have by way of written notice (email sufficient).

 4.11 All amounts agreed are net, that means value added taxes (if applicable) will be invoiced in addition.
-PubNative will pay Publisher within 35 days after the end of the month the traffic was generated.
+PubNative will pay Publisher within 35 days of the receipt of a correct invoice.
 If payout in any given month is less than USD 100, the payment will not be made until the total revenue share is accumulated to reach or over USD 100.

 4.12 Publishers may have access to live reporting within the Platform.
 Displayed results are preliminary.
 Final results are determined as agreed in sections 4.1 to 4.9 above.